-However, it was love at multiple sight, and love at “first inercourse”.
+However, it was love at multiple sights, and love at “first intercourse”.
 There was something about that boy’s masculinity and the way he treated me that I just couldn’t help but melt right into him.
 We had sex quite early, within a week of me settling in the guest bedroom next to his.

 Little did I know about his tactics for getting every new invited girl into his bed eventually.
 Well, I wasn’t any different.